Guardianship status of fathers

-However, a father who is not married to the mother of his child does not have automatic guardianship rights in relation to that child.
+A father who is not married to the mother of his child does not have automatic guardianship rights in relation to that child.
 If the mother agrees for him to be legally appointed guardian, they must sign a joint statutory declaration.
-The statutory declaration (SI 5 of 1998) must be signed in the presence of a Peace Commissioner or a Commissioner for Oaths.
+The statutory declaration (SI 210 of 2020) (pdf) must be signed in the presence of a Peace Commissioner or a Commissioner for Oaths.
 If there is more than one child, a separate statutory declaration should be made for each.
 You can apply for guardianship up until a child reaches 18 years of age.

-If the mother does not agree for him to have guardianship, he may apply for this status to the District Court.
-Statistics for 2004 show that 70% of the 1,237 unmarried fathers applying for guardianship in Ireland in that year had orders granted in their favour.
+If the mother does not agree for the father to have guardianship, he may apply for guardianship to the District Court.

 As well as fathers, certain other people may apply to the court for guardianship: